-33. Going concern
+34. Going concern

-We draw attention to the fact that at 30 June 2020, the entity's total current liabilities exceed its current assets by R 3,061,725 indicating that the entity is technically insolvent.
-The directors of the entity are working tirelessly to improve the financial situation.
+We draw attention to the fact that at 30 June 2020, the entity's total current liabilities exceed its current assets by R 3,791,378 indicating that the entity is technically insolvent.
+The directors of the entity are presently finalising the unwinding process of the entity.